Xbox Underground: Apache helicopter simulator software

 The group is also accused of breaching the computer network of Zombie Studios, through which they obtained Apache helicopter simulator software developed for the United States military.
-David Pokora was quoted as saying: "Have you been listening to the [expletive] that I've done this past month?
+In a wiretap, David Pokora was quoted as saying: "Have you been listening to the [expletive] that I've done this past month?
 I have [expletive] to the U.S. military.
 I have [expletive] to the Australian Department of Defense ...
 I have every single big company – Intel, AMD, Nvidia – any game company you could name, Google, Microsoft, Disney, Warner Bros., everything."

 Members

+Four out of six members of the group have pleaded guilty to charges.